kornel-schrenk/M5ezWatch/README.md

 The project documentation is available on the GitHub project [Wiki](https://github.com/kornel-schrenk/M5ezWatch/wiki).

-The [Home](https://github.com/kornel-schrenk/M5ezWatch/wiki) page provides more information about the project motivation.
+The [Home](https://github.com/kornel-schrenk/M5ezWatch/wiki) page provides more information about motivation behind the project.

 The [Quick Start Guide](https://github.com/kornel-schrenk/M5ezWatch/wiki/Quick-Start-Guide) will help to make build your own copy!